 Welcome to Computer History Wednesdays, where we explore the fascinating world of computer history and its relevance to modern cybersecurity.
 Today, we dive deep into the rise and fall of CP/M, a groundbreaking operating system that paved the way for modern computing as we know it.
 As a professional hacker, I’ve always been fascinated by the evolution of computer systems and their vulnerabilities, and CP/M is no exception.
-So, grab a cup of coffee, sit back, and join me on this journey through time.
+So, please grab a cup of coffee, sit back, and join me on this journey through time.

 History